 Important metrics to measure effective call management at a call center are both its qualitative and quantitative measures.
 Here, there are the quantitative ones.
 The call center performance metrics that need to be measured for a call-center for quantitative metrics, and for a better understanding of the KPIs of call center from a numbers metric point of view along with the benefits of each metric, what they measure, how to improve them, and effect of improvisation on these metrics.

-Mainly , the measured KPIs , KRAs of call center revolve around call hold time , call talk time and queue time .
-Along with these other important granular metrics have also been mentioned like average speed to answer a call, average speed of handling a call, cost per contact (for inbound call centers).
+Mainly, the measured KPIs, KRAs of call centers revolve around call hold time, call talk time, and queue time.
+Along with these other important granular metrics have also been mentioned like average speed to answer a call, the average speed of handling a call, cost per contact (for inbound call centers).

-Thus , the metrics optimization take away’s are the gist of this whole article which i hope all the managers and call center staff would efficiently improve their workflow to maximise the customer experience , RoI of call center.
+Thus, the metrics optimization take away’s are the gist of this whole article which I hope all the managers and call center staff would efficiently improve their workflow to maximize the customer experience, RoI of the call center.

 Call Center Performance Metrics :

-Basic call center metrics: when analyzed using specialized call center software, offer an overview reporting which provides a macroscopic idea of the call duration time, call holding time, call talk time to evaluate the effort invested towards the consolidated call centre structure.
+Basic call center metrics: when analyzed using specialized call center software, offer an overview reporting which provides a macroscopic idea of the call duration time, call holding time, call talk time to evaluate the effort invested towards the consolidated call center structure.